firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 “They gave me a big party too,” he said.
 “Got me all this.”
 His hand indicated the T-shirt, the jeans, the Athletics.
 “They didn’t want me to wear my Entrailware but I saved up nine months to buy it, no way I’m not wearing it.”

 “I can understand that.”
 I straightened up, wiped my hands on my pants.
 “Listen.
 How about I go out and get a pair of cable cutters.
 You could climb down from here, right?
 It’s only two stories high.
-I can bring you a rope if you want.”
+I can bring you a rope, if you want.”

 The boy looked me full in the face, chin high.

 “You don’t think the clouds will like me?”

-“It’s not that, it’s just — ”
+“It’s not that, it’s just— ”

 “Like I told you, I’m not running.
 I’m waiting for the clouds.
 You know what?
 I sing to the sky every morning when the sun comes up and again when it goes down.
 I’m calling the clouds.
 Did you sing to the rain?
 I think the clouds’ll come.”
 He searched my face.
 “You don’t think so?”